categories

 1. Hidden Backdoor

 RDP Wrapper uses a custom rdpwrap.dll file to inject itself into the RDP stack of Windows, instead of modifying system files.
-This way, the tool bypasses Microsoft’s licensing restrictions so users can receive incoming remote desktop connections on the Windows Home Edition.
+This way, the tool bypasses Microsoft’s licensing restrictions so users can receive incoming remote desktop connections on Windows Home.

-But in the process of RDP Windows 11 home connection, your computer could be exposed to new vulnerabilities if the RDP Wrapper is not configured properly or not updated regularly.
+But during an RDP Windows 11 Home connection, your computer could be exposed to new vulnerabilities if the RDP Wrapper is not configured properly or not updated regularly.
 If hackers can detect these vulnerabilities before you do, they can exploit them to access your systems and files.

 Also, many security vendors flag it as malware or riskware because it’s unofficial.

-“I am installing RDP Wrapper on my machine, and the antivirus is deleting it… added exclusions… keeps deleting it.”
+“I am installing RDP Wrapper on my machine, and the antivirus is deleting it…added it to scan exclusions…keeps deleting it.”

 2. Instability After Updates